Luminova Framework

 API Prefix

-ExampleIf your API endpoint is https://example.com/api/user/{id}, then the prefix is api.
+For an API endpoint like https://example.com/api/user/{id}, the prefix is api.

 # /.env